 October 2019 Attended Harmony in Practice retreat at Dumfries House, Scotland hosted by HRH The Prince of Wales

 May 2018 Attended Harmony event at Duchy Home Farm hosted by Sustainable Food Trust

 Publications and research outputs

-Kemp, N & Bolshaw, P. (forthcoming) Early Childhood Education for Sustainability: Transformation through Collaboration.
+Kemp, N & Bolshaw, P. (2020) Early Childhood Education for Sustainability: Transformation through Collaboration.
 In Priorizing Sustainability Education.
 Armon, Scoffham & Armon (Eds.)
 Routledge.

 Kemp, N (2019) Views from the staffroom: forest school in English primary schools.
 Journal of Adventure Education and Outdoor Learning, DOI: 10.1080/14729679.2019.1697712

 Kemp, N & Pagden, A (2019) The place of forest school in English primary schools: senior leader perspectives.
 Education 3-13 47:4, 490-502, DOI: 10.1080/03004279.2018.1499791

 Kemp, N (2017) Early Childhood Education for Sustainability.
 Chapter 21 in Powell, S. & Smith, K. ‘An introduction to early childhood studies’ 4th Edn.
 London: Sage